 “They are buying from abroad and domestically and then from Brisbane … and I think it’s likely to continue.”

-He said the skyrocketing sales action had particularly centred around Noosaville, with $6 million of off-market property sold in the past six weeks.
+He said the skyrocketing sales action had particularly centered around Noosaville, with $6 million of off-market property sold in the past six weeks.

 The agency also clocked the latest Noosaville record for the spectacular mansion at 32-36 The Anchorage, which fetched $12 million.
 The property features 13 bedrooms and was the former home of the late businessman and founder of Hayco, Donald Hay.